 The Public Health M.P.H. program is a minimum of 48 credits.
 Upon completion of the five semester M.P.H. program, graduates will be qualified to earn voluntary professional certification by taking the National Board of Public Health Examiners Certified in Public Health (CPH) Exam.

-Students in the Traditional and Hybrid programs choose one of two emphasis areas:
+Students choose from one of two emphasis areas:

 - Epidemiology